 Different nodes or processes can and should use different settings.
 In the case of a high number of server threads, for example, it may be a better option to use a single or smaller interpreter cache for the server node.
 If memory is not a constraint, though, multiple caches will perform better.
+If there is one application that requires more method cache than the others, you can use Process class setMethodCacheLimit method to increase it for just that application.

 While setting the method cache too small can result in excessive CPU consumption and poor response time, setting it too large can waste memory.
 The objective when tuning the interpreter cache is to hold the most-commonly used methods in cache.
 For overall system performance, memory is often better used in other caches rather than holding infrequently used methods in the interpreter method cache.
+With Jade 2018 and higher, it might be better to set the cache sizes a little smaller than you would have for Jade 2016 and earlier, letting the cache lifetime function prevent excessive swapping.
+If method caches are too large and rarely-used methods are held in them, Windows may page them out.
+This can result in a delay when the method is eventually called, as Windows has to read it back in from the pagefile.